 Mr. Arriaga was appointed as an independent director on the Board of Riley Permian upon the closing of our merger with REP LLC in February 2021.
-Mr. Arriaga has served as the Corporate Controller of Helix Energy Solutions Group, Inc., an offshore energy service company, ("Helix") since 2018 and its Chief Accounting Officer since 2022.
+Mr. Arriaga has served in several positions with Helix Energy Solutions Group, Inc., an offshore energy service company, ("Helix") since 2018 and is currently its Vice President, Finance & Accounting and Chief Accounting Officer.
 Mr. Arriaga has over 25 years of experience in finance and accounting in the energy and financial services industries spanning several continents.
 Prior to his role at Helix, Mr. Arriaga held roles in financial accounting and controllership at Weatherford International from 2015 to 2017, Citigroup, Inc. from 2006 to 2015, and Credit Suisse Group from 2004 to 2006.
 Mr. Arriaga began his career as an auditor at KPMG LLP in 1997.
 Mr. Arriaga holds a Bachelor of Business Administration in Accounting from the University of Texas at Austin and a Master of Business Administration from Rice University, Jesse H. Jones Graduate School of Business, where he was a Jones Scholar.
 Mr. Arriaga is a Certified Public Accountant in the State of Texas and is a Chartered Financial Analyst.

-Qualifications & Skills:

-Mr. Arriaga has comprehensive knowledge of the financial and operational sides of the exploration and production business and experience as an accounting executive and Certified Public Accountant, which is of considerable value in his service as Chairperson of the Audit Committee.
+Qualifications & Skills: Mr. Arriaga has comprehensive knowledge of the financial and operational sides of the exploration and production business and experience as an accounting executive and Certified Public Accountant, which is of considerable value in his service as Chairperson of the Audit Committee.